 Working with an older trailer or even just older trailer parts can require patience.
 If this is your endeavor, we certainly salute you as well as wish you the best of luck.
 It’s rewarding, for sure, but also a bunch of work.

 Like the old adage: Run what you brung.
-Our respect and congratulations to those who re-purpose a trailer, for sure.
+Our respect and congratulations to those who re-purpose a trailer.